hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 npm install
 ```

-You should see the following output:
+You should see the following output similar to the following (versions/modules change below):

 ```bash